Dualizability and index of subfactors: Index via conditional expectations

 Given a subfactor $N\subset M$ \footnote{Note that in this section, we usually (but not always) use the letters $N$ and $M$ to refer to factors, as is traditional, and use the letters $A$ and $B$ to refer to more general von Neumann algebras.}, a completely positive normal map $E:M\to N$ is called a \emph{conditional expectation} if $E(1)=1$ and $E(axb)=aE(x)b$ for all $x\in M$ and $a,b\in N$.
 It may happen that, for some $\lambda$, the conditional expectation satisfies the \emph{Pimsner--Popa inequality}:

 Following \cite{Longo(Index-of-subfactors-and-statistics-of-quantum-fields-I)}, the index of the conditional expectation is the smallest possible such~$\lambda$:

 We call a conditional expectation finite if its index is finite.
-For subfactors admitting finite conditional expectations, Longo proves \cite[Theorem 5.5]{Longo(Index-of-subfactors-and-statistics-of-quantum-fields-I)} that there exists a unique conditional expectation minimizing $\Ind(E)$ --- see also \cite{Kosaki-Longo(A-remark-on-the-minimal-index)}.
-For a general subfactor he sets
+For subfactors admitting finite conditional expectations, Longo proves \cite[Theorem 5.5]{Longo(Index-of-subfactors-and-statistics-of-quantum-fields-I)} that there exists a unique conditional expectation minimizing $\Ind(E)$ --- see also \cite{Hiai(Minimizing-indices), Kosaki-Longo(A-remark-on-the-minimal-index)}.
+For a general subfactor, he defines the \emph{minimal index} to be

 where the infimum runs over all conditional expectations $E:M\to N$.
-Let us call~\eqref{eq: [M:N] = inf_E IndE} the \emph{Longo index} of the subfactor $N\subset M$.
-We will show later, in Corollary~\ref{cor: justification of the name minimal}, that the minimal index (Definition \ref{def: min index}) agrees with the Longo index for infinite-dimensional factors --- see Warning~\ref{warn: Longo index is bad}.
+We will show later, in Corollary~\ref{cor: justification of the name minimal}, that the index (Definition \ref{def: min index}) agrees with the minimal index if $N$ and $M$ are infinite-dimensional --- see Warning~\ref{warn: Longo index is bad}.

-If the subfactor has finite minimal index, then an example of a conditional expectation is given by $[M: N]^{-\frac12}$ times the map \eqref{eq: minimal conditional expectation}:
+If the subfactor has finite index, then an example of a conditional expectation is given by $[M: N]^{-\frac12}$ times the map \eqref{eq: minimal conditional expectation}:

 We call $E_0$ the \emph{minimal conditional expectation}.
 We will show later, in Proposition~\ref{lem: Extremality properties of E_0}, that the minimal conditional expectation minimizes $\Ind(E)$, thus justifying its name.